Under the Education Act 2002 (section 175/157), schools must:

 At Elton Church of England Primary School, we acknowledge that all members of staff have a duty and responsibility in safeguarding our children and all staff have current Basic Child Protection Training accreditation.
 Additionally, two named members of staff are Designated Personnel- Claire Arnold (Designated Lead) and Lisa Beasley.
 The governor with joint responsibility in matters of Safeguarding and Child Protection is Ellen Tranter.

 Our Safeguarding Policy is adopted from the model policy of the Education Child Protection Service, Cambridgeshire County Council, which was revised and updated in September 2020.
-A draft version is available on the attachment below, and we expect this to be ratified at the next meeting of the Full Governing Body.
+An approved and ratified version of this policy is available on the attachment below, following a virtual FGB meeting.